MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/change-channel-for-copilot.md

 1. In the Configuration Manager console, navigate to **Administration** > **Overview** > **Client Settings**.
 Create a new client policy.
 1. Click on **Software Updates** and change the option **Enable management of the Office 365 client agent** to **Disable**.
 Don't switch to **Not configured**, otherwise the update control remains with Configuration Manager.
-1. Close the Wizard.
+1. Close the dialog.
 1. Assign the client policy to the collection that contains your devices you need to move.
 Ensure that the policy has the highest priority.

 ### Assign new update channel settings to devices
 Follow the steps in the [group policy section](#group-policies) to create and assign the proper update settings.

 ### Monitor
 Start monitoring the collection with the devices slated to move.
 After those have sync'ed with Active Directory to get the new update settings and with the Configuration Manager infrastructure to disable its update control, devices will move to the targeted update channel with the next run of the Automatic Update task on the devices.
-Once the devices have moved, they'll be dropped from the collection with the next evaluation cycle and be added to the appropiate channel-based collection.
+Once the devices have moved, they'll be dropped from the collection with the next evaluation cycle and be added to the appropriate channel-based collection.

 Devices switch from any channel to the latest build released.
 Other apps like Visio, Project or Access Runtime are migrated and updated as well in the same pass.

 ## Group Policies
 This section covers how to move a subset of devices to a new update channel using Active Directory-based group policies.
-As the Office Cloud Policy does not support machine-scoped settings, Active Directory-based policies have to be used.
+As the Office Cloud Policy doesn't support machine-scoped settings, Active Directory-based policies have to be used.

 ### Pre-Checks
 Before you begin, confirm that you have addressed the following requirements: